Living in Atlanta, Georgia

 World's busiest airport & regional transit hub

-Atlanta is a “city of neighborhoods,” each with its own character, housing stock, and price point.
-You’ll find high-rise condos, historic craftsman bungalows, brick townhomes, and tree-lined cul-de-sacs — often just a few minutes apart.
+Atlanta is a "city of neighborhoods," and that's a big part of why so many people fall in love with it.
+Each pocket has its own character, housing stock, and price point: high-rise condos, historic craftsman bungalows, brick townhomes, and tree-lined cul-de-sacs, often just a few minutes apart.

-Intown areas like Midtown, Old Fourth Ward, Virginia-Highland, Inman Park, West Midtown, Grant Park, and West End appeal to residents who want walkable streets, mixed-use developments, and easy access to MARTA, the BeltLine, and major job centers.
+Intown Atlanta areas like Midtown, Old Fourth Ward, Virginia-Highland, Inman Park, West Midtown, Grant Park, and West End appeal to residents who want walkable streets, mixed-use development, and easy access to MARTA, the Atlanta BeltLine, and major job centers.

 • Midtown & Downtown – High-rises, nightlife, major arts & business hubs.